 Yesterday I sat in my tiny bedroom closet of my partner and I’s apartment to record another episode of my upcoming podcast How To Be Human.
-It should debut in April (fingers crossed) as an entire season of humans sharing about how their making strides to be more whole, create justice in our world and seeking to grow.
+It should debut in the summer as an entire season of humans sharing about how their making strides to be more whole, create justice in our world and seeking to grow.

 I’m pretty sure some humans are potentially tired of hearing me talk about humanity and spirituality right now – but it feels so close to the touch for me.
 There’s just something there…

 The conversation yesterday was about sobriety, walking with & through emotions and wrongness.

 And, I have to tell you that being a witness to people’s stories and celebrating their movement is the greatest gift and honor God has ever presented me.
 I love holding people’s journey’s.
 And I acknowledge in those places of really holy messy holding that I also need to be held.

 For me, a part of being held is standing in the vulnerability and intimacy of hearing one another’s stories.
 There’s power in that; reclaiming in that.
 Something really mystic happens when two people share.

 Yesterday, I listened as my guest described their moment of reckoning.
 Their coming home reality of what she described was “blowing up the box” of the tiny little space she had been handed to live in.